-Integrated restraint system: A system in which the occupant restraint for an individual in a wheelchair/ mobility aid connects directly to, and is dependent upon, the mobility aid's securement system's rear strap assemblies.
+Integrated restraint system: A system in which the occupant restraint for an individual in a wheelchair/mobility aid connects directly to, and is dependent upon, the rear strap assemblies of the mobility aid's securement system.

 Intermediate manufacturer: A person, other than the incomplete vehicle manufacturer or the final-stage manufacturer, who performs manufacturing operations on an incomplete vehicle.